 “Our ultimate goal is to increase the wealth of the population by creating and maintaining jobs.” – Mikel Lezamiz, Director of Cooperative Dissemination Mondragón

 Mondragón as a model

-The cooperative from the Basque Region is now a model for companies and governments across the world.
-One example is Cleveland in the USA.
+The cooperative from the Basque Region is now a model for companies and governments around the globe.
+One example is Cleveland, USA.
 In the past, Cleveland was a flourishing industrial city.
 However, as a result of de-industrialization in large parts of the USA, many of the factories in Cleveland closed down.
-Many companies have moved production to low-wage countries.
-The result has been increasing unemployment and an economic decline in the area, as in many former industrial areas of the USA.

 But the people of Cleveland did not simply accept this situation.
 They took the success of the Mondragón cooperatives as a model and created an urban economic plan with cooperatives and local production at its centre.
 Today Cleveland is flourishing again, thanks to inspiration from the Basque Country.
 Cooperatives in Cleveland operate the largest solar energy plant in the USA, as well as the largest system of greenhouses.